 courses in political science

+POL-107 Environmental Justice

+Investigates issues of environmental ethics, Ojibwe culture and the nature of wilderness in the wilderness region known by the Ojibwe as the Arrowhead, the Boundary Waters Canoe Area Wilderness and Quetico Provincial Park.
+The course raises questions about the history of environmental preservation, environmental law-making at the grassroots, race relations, different models of economic development, environmental and social justice, and the role of Ojibwe communities and government in wilderness preservation.
+Offered summers at the Wilderness Field Station.

 POL-108 Introduction to Politics

 Compares societies and states across regions, cultures, and time spans, in an attempt to understand what governments have in common, how they differ, and why.
 Includes such specific topics as democracy and authoritarianism, nationalism, human rights, communism, post-communist states, and post-cold war international politics.
 Challenges students to look beyond the day’s headlines, learn from other peoples’ politics, and develop political self-awareness.